 Animal imports must comply with regulations established by the State of Wisconsin and the federal government.
 If you are importing animals from another nation, please contact the U.S. Department of Agriculture or other appropriate agency for more information.

-With very few exceptions, all animals brought into Wisconsin need a certificate of veterinary inspection, also known as a CVI or health certificate.
+With very few exceptions, all animals brought into Wisconsin need a certificate of veterinary inspection (CVI) or health certificate.
 This is an official document that says a licensed veterinarian has examined the animals and found them to be healthy for travel.
 In some cases, the veterinarian must also attest that the animals have not been exposed to disease or must provide proof of negative tests or vaccinations for specific diseases.
 This applies to all types of animals, from livestock to wild species and menagerie animals and pets brought into Wisconsin in personal vehicles and animals purchased from sources outside the state.
 Per federal law, the veterinarian must issue the CVI within 10 days of examining the animal, and CVIs are good for 30 days from the date the animal is examined (not the date the CVI is written).

-Imports that do not require a CVI are:
+do not require a CVI are:

-- animals being brought to a veterinary facility for treatment that will return to the state of origin with no change of ownership;
+- Animals being brought to a veterinary facility for treatment that will return to the state of origin with no change of ownership;

-- animals sent directly to a slaughter establishment.
+Animals sent directly to a slaughter establishment.

 If tests are required for animal movement, the test results must be current and complete; not out-of-date or "pending."

 Some imports also require an import permit.
 The import permit process involves faxing or emailing to the import coordinator the appropriate, completed permit application form and a copy of the CVI.
-You can download a permit application form here or request a permit application by calling (608) 224-4874 weekdays between 7:45 a.m. and 4:00 p.m.
-Central Time.
+You can download a permit application form here or request a permit application by calling (608) 224-4874 weekdays between 7:45 a.m. and 4 p.m. central.
 Import permits are issued during the department’s regular business hours.
 There is no option for obtaining permits after-hours or during weekends or furlough days, so please plan ahead.

 Importing Animals from Outside the United States